J0s3l0/dashdb-api/README.md

-# dashDB NodeJS HelloWorld Sample
+# dashDB NodeJS API Project

-dashdb-nodejs-helloworld is a simple implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to dashDB service on Bluemix.
+dashdb-api is a simple implementation of an app running on Node.js runtime demonstrating how to connect Node.js applications to dashDB service on Bluemix and export endpoints.

 You can bind a dashDB service instance to an app running on Node.js runtime in Bluemix and then work with the data in the dashDB database.
 The Bluemix Node.js runtime will automatically lay down native driver dependencies when you have a dashDB Service instance bound to your app.
 The sample illustrated here uses express and jade node modules.